This is the way the world ends,

 I look over at Morita, a second year.
-All of his blond hair is smoothed back, except for the spiked front.
-His green eyes are wide and bright, full of too much enthusiasm for only eleven in the morning.
+All of his blond hair is smoothed back except for the spiked front, and his green eyes are wide and bright, full of too much enthusiasm for only eleven in the morning.
 His black uniform jacket is opened, showing a green-checkered shirt.

 "You too, Morita?"
 I ask half-heartedly.
 Even before I transferred here, Morita and I would skip class together, hanging out on the rooftop with Takashi and Imamura, so it's not surprising that he's wandering the halls during fifth period.

 He grins, rubbing his head.
 "Ah, ya know me.
 Classrooms ain't my thing when it's this close to the end of the week.
 What 'bout you?"